joeyl2331/sep11-freedom-project/entries/entry02.md

 * rect(x,y) : Render as a rectangle (x is width, y is height)
 * circlex() : render as circle (x is radius of the circle)

+### Goals for winter break
+Trying to change the background of the page and try to use the symbols as a shortcut for the scenes.

 ### EDP